-This article, contributed by INMR columnist Jon Woodworth, reviews some of the fundamentals of these devices as well as why they are so important in protecting cable systems.
+This edited past contribution to INMR by Jonathan Woodworth reviewed the fundamentals of these devices as well as why they are important in protecting cable systems.

 Deadfront & Separable Arresters

-Deadfront (see Fig. 1a) and separable arresters (Fig. 2) are among the most recent types of arresters to be introduced to the field of surge protection.
-It was not until the introduction of the MOV type arrester that this type of arrester was possible.
-In 1979, a U.S. patent was issued to Francis Cunningham and appears to be the earliest description of this device.
+Deadfront (Fig. 1a) and separable arresters (Fig. 1b) are relatively recent types of arresters introduced to the field of surge protection.
+It was not until introduction of the MOV arrester that this type of arrester was even possible.
+In 1979, a U.S. patent was issued and appears the earliest description of this device.

-Typically 200A load break versions can be connected or disconnected with the system energized.
-However 200A dead-break designs also exist (IEEE).
-There are several other names for this type of arrester including elbow arrester, parking stand arrester and bushing arrester (in the IEEE market).
+This arrester is assembled in a shielded housing that provides system insulation as well as a conductive ground shield and is intended for installation in an enclosure to protect underground and pad-mounted distribution equipment and circuits.
+Typically, 200A load break versions can be connected or disconnected with the system energized.
+However 200A dead-break IEEE designs also exist.
+There are several names for this type of arrester including elbow arrester, parking stand arrester and bushing arrester (in the IEEE market).